Vietnam.vn - Nền tảng quảng bá Việt Nam

 Along with that, two gilded thrones from the Khai Dinh period (1916 - 1925) have also been placed in glass cases for display for visitors to see and learn about.

-According to Mr. Ngo Van Minh, Director of the Hue Royal Antiquities Museum, for a long time now, most of the artifacts displayed at the museum have been placed in protective glass cabinets; some artifacts are large in size so the option of placing them in glass cages for protection has not been considered.
+According to Mr. Ngo Van Minh, Director of the Hue Royal Antiquities Museum, for a long time now, most of the artifacts on display at the museum have been placed in protective glass cabinets; some artifacts are large in size so the option of placing them in glass cages for protection has not been considered.

 Another throne crafted during the reign of Khai Dinh was also "enclosed" by a glass cage.